zhangchengchuan/tp-1/docs/DeveloperGuide.md

 * Needs to organize multiple tasks (events, tasks and deadlines), some of them involve computer files stored locally.
 * Needs to organize multiple modules with many links to relevant online resources.
 * Prefers visualizing all tasks and modules on a calendar for clear and quick presentation.
-* Prefers desktop application over mobile application
+* Prefers desktop application over mobile application.
-* Prefers typing over the use of mouse
+* Prefers typing over the use of mouse.
 * Comfortable with the use of Command Line Interface (CLI).

 **Value proposition**: